esheldon/pycolumns/README.md

 >>> v = cols['telemetry']['voltage'][:]

 #
-# Creating a columns data store
+# Creating a columns data store and adding or updating data
 #

 # the easiest way is to create from an existing array or dict of arrays